amboxer21/CustomPythonDecorators/README.md

 # CustomPythonDecorators
-Custom Python decorators I wrote.
+Custom Python decorators I wrote to restrict method arguments to a specific type.
 If you pass an argument other than what the decorator allows it will raise a TypeError exception.

 **Example:**